Taiko2k/Moonbeam/README.md

  # Moonbeam VRC

- A VRChat monitor and friendship management tool.
-Kind of like VRCX but with fewer features and designed for Linux.
+A modern GNOME styled VRChat friendship management tool.
+Intended to be an alternative to [VRCX](https://github.com/vrcx-team/VRCX) but for Linux.

- Written in GTK4 + Libadwaita.

  Not particularly usable in its current state.
 Check back soon.

- > :warning: Uses unstable libadwaita v1.4
+ > :warning: Uses unstable libadwaita